Non-Abelian braiding of graph vertices in a superconducting processor: Methods

-We mitigate asymmetric readout effects by using a symmetrized readout scheme, in which an $X$-gate is applied to every qubit before the readout step in half of the measurements.
-Moreover, readout errors are corrected for by dividing each stabilizer value by (symmetrized) measurements of $\langle \Pi_i Z_i\rangle$ on the $\ket{00..00}$-state, where the product runs over all qubits in the stabilizer.
-Fig. \ref{fig:readout} displays the measured readout errors, as well as a comparison of the stabilizer values in the surface code ground state (same data as in step I in main text Fig. 2) before and after readout correction.
+Extended Data Fig. \ref{fig:readout} displays the measured readout errors, as well as a comparison of the stabilizer values in the surface code ground state (same data as in step I in main text Fig. 2) before and after readout correction.